Budibase/website/content/blog/inside-it/it-operations.md

 While other nodes within the IT department may have a more direct role in furnishing our teams with specific functionality and capabilities, IT ops takes a bigger-picture approach to ensuring that the *entire* organization is furnished with appropriate tech.

+You might also like our guide to building an [employee management app](https://budibase.com/blog/tutorials/employee-management-app/).

 ## IT ops vs DevOps

 This is probably one of the most common questions for anyone that’s getting acquainted with IT operations for the first time.